seborama/Camp2018-Security-TT/README.md

 ### Kali Linux

-At time of writing, the default credentials are user vagrant and password changeme.
+At time of writing, the default credentials are user `vagrant` and password `changeme`.

 To access the root user, use `sudo -s`.